 - Any Prescription Meds you are on – always bring your meds – and make sure to bring proof of your prescription (usually your photo ID and your properly labeled pill bottle will suffice).

-I don’t carry the following items unless I am dealing with them at the time I am traveling:
+I don’t carry the following items unless I happen to be dealing with them at the time I am traveling:

 - Preparation H Cream (or Wipes)